fjantunen/sev1/index.md

 ⚙️ Configuration drift: Small, undocumented config changes stack into big surprises.

-> 🔑 **Key takeaway:**
+> 🔑 Key takeaway:
 > Core reliability events aren't about predicting the future, they're about having a mental map. 🗄 Databases, 🌐 networks, ⏪ rollbacks, ✈️ migrations, ☁ third parties, 🔑 certs, ⚙️ configs.
 If you start with these in mind, you reduce flailing, frame the investigation, and buy time for the team to dig deeper.

-#### Decision Making Under Pressure: The OODA Loop on Steroids🧠⏱️
+#### 🧠⏱️ Decision Making Under Pressure: The OODA Loop (and Its Failure Modes)

-The OODA Loop Observe, Orient, Decide, Act is your best friend when time is short, facts are fuzzy, and everyone's guessing.
-It's not a flowchart.
-It's a muscle.
+The OODA Loop, **Observe, Orient, Decide, Act**, is your best friend when time is short, facts are fuzzy, and everyone is guessing.
+It is not a flowchart, it is a muscle.
 The faster you run it, the faster you adapt.

+But under stress, teams fall into predictable traps.
+Recognizing these anti-patterns and fallacies is how you keep the loop moving instead of stalling.

-1. Observe 👀
+##### 1. Observe 👀

-Gather signals: metrics, logs, user reports, dashboards.
-But remember, most of these are partial views, abstractions, or lies by omission.
+Gather signals: metrics, logs, dashboards, user reports.
+But remember, these are partial, biased, or flat-out misleading.
 Dashboards are keyholes.
-Alerts are shadows. 🕳️
+Alerts are shadows.

+**Failure modes:**
+- **Update Black Hole 🔊**, Nobody is broadcasting what they see.
+Stakeholders keep asking 'any updates?'
+- **Secrecy in Breakout Rooms 🔒**, Critical debugging happens off-channel, leaving the IC blind.
+- **Silence Culture 😶**, People notice anomalies but do not speak up.

-2. Orient 🧭
+##### 2. Orient 🧭

-This is where most incidents go sideways.
-You misread the scene, assume the last root cause still applies, or fall into recency bias ('this looks just like last week!').

-Your brain will try to connect the dots even when the dots are fake. 🤯
+This is where incidents often go sideways.
+You connect dots that are not real or default to the loudest voice.
+Your brain will try to match patterns even when the patterns are fake.

-🚩 Watch for:

-Confirmation bias: You fixate on one cause and ignore everything else. 🎯🚫

-Appeal to authority: 'The senior engineer said it's fine.'
-Cool.
-And? 🤷‍♂️👔
+**Failure modes and fallacies:**
+- **Senior Engineer Bias 👑**, Everyone assumes the most experienced person is right.
+This is the classic **appeal to authority**.
+- **Fixation Tunnel 💡**, Team latches onto one theory ('it is the DB') and ignores alternatives.
+This is **confirmation bias**.
+- **Swarm Without Structure 🌀**, Noise from too many voices drowns out clarity.

-False dichotomies: 'It's either the DB or the network.'
-Try again.
-Probably both. 🔀
+- **False Dichotomies**, 'It is either the DB or the network.'
+Often the answer is both, or neither.

-🛠 Counter this with structure:
+**Counter-moves:**

-Say what you're assuming out loud: 'We're assuming traffic is hitting the LB.
+Say assumptions out loud: 'We are assuming traffic is hitting the load balancer.
 Prove it.'
 Flip the story: 'What would disprove this?'

-💣 Use a strawman:
-When the team goes quiet, drop a bad take.
-'What if monitoring is fine and the app is broken?'
+Use strawmen to force better thinking: 'What if monitoring is fine and the app is broken?'
-Bad ideas force better thinking.
-You want strong rebuttals, not quiet agreement.

-3. Decide ✅
+##### 3. Decide ✅

-You don't need perfect certainty.
-You need a plan that reduces harm or tests a theory.
-Choose the least regret move.
+You do not need perfect certainty, just a plan that reduces harm or tests a hypothesis.
+Choose the least-regret move.
 Write it down.

-(This might also be waiting) 📝🚀
+**Failure modes:**
+- **IC-as-Hero Debugger 🧑‍💻**, The IC dives into logs instead of steering, leaving no one to actually decide.
+- **Skip-Level Gravity 🏢**, Senior leaders parachute in, pulling attention away from mitigation into status theater.
+- **Uncooperative Teams 🚧**, A needed group drags its feet or refuses to engage, leaving the IC stuck.

-4. Act 🔧
+##### 4. Act 🔧

-Make the move.
-Then loop.
-Go back to Observe.
-Update your view.
-Iterate fast. 🔁👣

-Then, the loop repeats, constantly adapting to new information.
-This iterative process is vital in chaotic environments.
+Make the move, then loop again.
+Recovery is built on fast iteration, not heroics.

+**Failure modes:**
+- **Disappearing After Mitigation 🏃**, Engineers apply a fix and vanish, leaving the IC unable to verify stability or close out.
+- **Endless SEV 🕐**, Nobody feels safe to declare 'all clear,' so the incident drags on.
+- **Stale Playbooks 📖**, Responders waste time because docs do not match reality.

+>🔑 Key Takeaway: The OODA Loop works when it runs clean.
+The moment it stalls, look for these failure modes and fallacies, they are the fingerprints of an incident response going sideways.
+Call them out, reset the loop, and keep momentum.

-### 🧭 Seek Clarity Early
+#### 🧭 Seek Clarity Early

-Incidents begin in a **fog**.
+Incidents almost always begin in a **fog**.
 📊 Dashboards light up.
 🚨 Alerts fire.
 💬 Slack explodes.

-It's easy to confuse **motion** with **progress**.
-But **flailing fast is still flailing**.
-The IC's first job isn't to fix—it's to **make sense**.
+In the middle of that rush, it is easy to confuse **motion** with **progress**.
+A team can generate an incredible amount of activity and still not move the needle. **Flailing fast is still flailing.**

+The Incident Commander's first job is not to jump in and fix things.
+It is to step back, filter the noise, and create a shared picture everyone can work from.
+In short: the IC's first job is to **make sense**.

-### 🧭 Clarity Is the Compass
+##### 🧭 Clarity Is the Compass
-Not **certainty**.
-Not **root cause**.
-Just a grounded view of:
+What you need at the start is not **certainty** and not even **root cause**.
+Those come later.
+What matters first is a grounded view of:
-- ✅ What's *actually* happening
+- ✅ What is *actually* happening
-- 🚫 What *isn't*
+- 🚫 What definitely is *not* happening
-- 🧩 What needs attention
+- 🧩 What needs attention right now

-### 🔍 Start With the Basics
+##### 🔍 Start With the Basics
+A simple set of questions can cut through the chaos:
-- ❓ What do we **know**
+- ❓ What do we **know** for sure?
-- 🤔 What's a **guess vs a fact**
+- 🤔 What is a **guess vs a fact**?
-- 💥 What's the **impact**
+- 💥 What is the **impact** on customers or systems?
-- 📈 Is *anything* improving
+- 📈 Is *anything* improving as we act?

-🗣️ Say it out loud.
-👂 Ask others to explain their thinking.
-If someone says, *'It's the database,'*—ask:
+Say these things out loud.
+Ask others to walk through their thinking.
+If someone says *'It's the database,'* do not just accept it—ask:
-- Why?
+- Why do we believe that?
-- What would prove that wrong?
+- What would prove it wrong?

-Not to challenge—just to **stabilize the narrative**.
+This is not about challenging for the sake of debate.
+It is about stabilizing the narrative so the team does not anchor on guesses.

-### 🧱 Use Structure
+##### 🧱 Use Structure
-📝 Shared doc
+Small anchors create stability in the fog:
+- 📝 A shared document
-📌 Pinned update
+- 📌 A pinned update in the channel
-📋 List of *knowns, unknowns, blockers*
+- 📋 A running list of *knowns, unknowns, blockers*

-These small anchors ⛓️ reduce thrash and help the team move **together**.
+These are not bureaucracy.
+They are scaffolding.
+They reduce thrash and keep the team moving **together**.

 Without shared clarity:
 - ❌ Duplicate work creeps in
 - ⚔️ Updates conflict
 - 🐌 Progress stalls

-### 🧠 Practice Epistemic Humility
+#### 🧘 Practice Epistemic Humility

+Even with structure, clarity can slip.
 Remember:
 - 🔍 Dashboards are **keyholes**
 - 🫥 Alerts are **shadows**
-- 📉 Metrics simplify reality
+- 📉 Metrics are abstractions of reality

-The hardest part isn't knowing what's broken—it's knowing **what you can't see**.
+The hardest part is not always identifying what is broken.
+The hardest part is recognizing what you **cannot see**.

-Great responders ask:
+Strong responders make this explicit by asking:
 - 🤷 What might I be missing?
-- 🧠 What assumptions are baked in?
+- 🧠 What assumptions are baked into our view?
-- 🔄 What else could explain this?
+- 🔄 What else could explain what we are seeing?
 - ❌ What would prove me wrong?

 They treat:
 - 📝 Beliefs as **drafts**
 - 🎯 Confidence as **temporary**
-- 🔄 Clarity as something you **build and re-check**
+- 🔄 Clarity as something you **build, check, and re-check**

 > 🔑 **Key Takeaway:**
 > Strong incident command isn't about heroics—it's about **structure**, **clear roles**, and **iterative clarity**.